 Before I started eating real foods, things like sauerkraut, plain yogurt, kombucha and strong aged cheese were not even on my radar.
 These foods tasted and smelled too strong to me and I had no interest in them.
 I preferred my bland carbohydrates- thank you very much!

-Fast forward a couple years, and I noticed that started to enjoy these foods and even want them from time to time.
+Fast forward a couple years, and I noticed that I started to enjoy these foods and even wanted them from time to time.
 I was always afraid to try making them myself, but as I read more and more about their health benefits, I was eventually brave enough to try it.

 Now that I have, I will never go back!

 Fermented foods are foods that have been through a process of lactofermentation in which natural bacteria feed on the sugar and starch in the food creating lactic acid.
 This process preserves the food, and creates beneficial enzymes, b-vitamins, Omega-3 fatty acids, and various strains of probiotics.

 Natural fermentation of foods has also been shown to preserve nutrients in food and break the food down to a more digestible form.
 This, along with the bevy of probiotics created during the fermentation process, could explain the link between consumption of fermented foods and improved digestion.